 AI-powered imagery analysis for scalable insurance workflows

 Ecopia AI (Ecopia) has been working in the AI space for over a decade, constantly refining our imagery analysis algorithms to extract the most precise property data so carriers can be confident in their data-driven decision-making.
-In fact, 7 of the top 10 US P&C insurers trust our AI-based imagery analytics to bring together the information they need to optimize their workflows and improve their bottom line.
+In fact, top US P&C insurers trust our AI-based imagery analytics to bring together the information they need to optimize their workflows and improve their bottom line.

 By using Ecopia’s comprehensive collection of AI-based building footprints, carriers can enter an address and instantly understand: